-CONSTRUCTIVE REFERENDUM A popular proposal which is linked to a referendum.
+CONSTRUCTIVE REFERENDUM [PCR+] A popular referendum combined with a popular counterproposal.
 The constructive referendum gives a certain number of eligible voters the right to present a counter-proposal to a decree which is subject to the optional referendum.
 The counter-proposal is presented together with the decree.
-In Switzerland this possibility currently exists in the cantons of Bern and Nidwalden.
+In Switzerland this possibility currently exists in the cantons of Berne, Nidwalden and Zurich.
+It is also known in the City of Lucerne.